Join the team

 The role is for you if:

-- Recognised qualifications or experience in a relevant area such as Community Services / Social Work / Social Science
+Recognised qualifications or experience in a relevant area such as Community Services and/or Disability Services

-- Communicate clearly demonstrate excellent interpersonal skills including the ability to work effectively with service staff, service users, community agencies and other professionals
+Well-developed communication and interpersonal skills including the ability to engage and communicate respectfully with vulnerable and at-risk individuals, service staff, community agencies, and other professionals.

 How to apply